fhiso/legacy-format/serialisation.md

     using the same *character encoding*
     that was documented in the *serialisation metadata* *tagged structure* with *tag* "`CHAR`" (see {§encoding})

+### Character encodings                                           {#encodings}

+Support for reading the ASCII, ANSEL and UTF-8 *character encodings* is *required* by this standard.
+Applications may *optionally* support the UTF-16 *character encoding* in its big or little endian forms, or both.
+The use of any of these *character encodings* other than UTF-8 is *deprecated*.

+The UTF-8 and UTF-16 *character encodings* are the Unicode encoding forms defined in §2.5 of [ISO 10646], and the specifics of the big and little endian forms of UTF-16 are defined in §2.6 of [ISO 10646].

+{.note}  As these are encodings of Unicode, they naturally decode into a sequence of Unicode *characters* without requiring conversion between character sets.

+The *character encoding* referred to as ASCII in this standard is the US version of ASCII which, for the purpose of this standard, is defined as the subset of UTF-8 which uses only Unicode characters U+0001 to U+007F.

+{.note} The US ASCII *character encoding* is nominally defined in [ASCII], but this standard defines it in terms of [ISO 10646].
+This is partly to avoid uncertainty over which of several incompatible definitions of ASCII is meant, partly because the Unicode standard is much more readily available than the ASCII one, and partly because ASCII allows certain punctuation marks a be used as combining diacritics when they follow the backspace *character* (U+0008).
+This cannot be used legally in GEDCOM as the backspace *character* is not permitted.
+Unicode provides separate combining diacritics and does not allow this use.

+ANSEL refers to the Extended Latin Alphabet Coded Character Set for Bibliographic Use defined in [ANSEL].
+If an ELF file is determined to use the ANSEL *character encoding* it *must* be converted into a sequence of Unicode *characters* before it can be processed further.
+This is discussed in §3.3.1.

+If other *character encodings* are supported, they too must be converted into a sequence of Unicode *characters* for further processing.

+{.note}  This standard makes no recommendation on how applications should represent sequences of Unicode *characters* internally, and the UTF-8, UTF-16 and UTF-32 *character encodings* each have advantages.

+{.ednote}  This standard currently makes no distinction between a *character set* and a *character encoding*, but arguably it would be cleaner to make this distinction.
+Then UTF-16 and UTF-8 are different *character encodings* of the same Unicode *character set*, and ASCII may be regarded as such too for our purpose; but ANSEL is a different *character set* and required conversion to Unicode.
+[ISO 10646] makes a further distinction between *encoding forms* like UTF-8 and UTF-16, and *encoding schemes* like UTF-16BE and UTF-16LE.

+#### Converting ANSEL to Unicode

+{.ednote} Add material from `ansel-to-unicode.md`.

 ## Levels and lines